-mean DTA has an error even in cases where a mistake caused a \$1 or \$2 dollar over or under issuance.
-Running the QC system without a reasonable error tolerance threshold is a foolish and unnecessary waste of state administrative resources - and, because it does not actually reflect systemic problems, it could artificially increase the error rate (increasing the state cost requirement).
+or under issuance.
+Running the QC system without a reasonable error tolerance threshold is a foolish and unnecessary waste of state administrative resources - and, because it does not actually reflect systemic problems, it would artificially increase the error rate (increasing the state cost requirement).